winged-voices/winged-voices/README.md

 	- legitimate question: does anyone even *use* XHTML?
 I remember when I was first learning web design the course instructor was very *this is the future* yeah nah
 - Wikitext of various flavors ✔
 - CSS ❓
-	- let's call this "four years of high school spanish" fluency: can read, can write \[make adjustments], speaking \[eg writing from scratch] ... not so much
+	- let's call this "four years of high school spanish" fluency: can read, can write\[make adjustments to existing CSS or use reference to compose], speaking\[ie writing from scratch or memory]... not so much
-	- I'm currently trying to learn this more fluently
+	- I'm currently trying to learn this more fl
 - JSON ⁉
 	- I can and have edited a JSON file, situationally, without screwing it up??? (work. customer service!)
  	- i think this is the "where's the bathroom / i speak english" level of dropped-in immersion
+<small>(also, XML: which I also use at work, but I feel like XML is kind of cheater markup if you're the one defining the tags.
+Yes, I can follow my own rules in such a way that a computer knows the difference between two things, I guess?
+Which is, I guess, sort of all code is, but.
+It's like saying I speak my own conlang well.
+Yes, it has phonemes and grammatical structures I didn't invent but I didn't have to learn it.)</small>

 #### programming
 - SQL ✔ just basics, but i have a shiny certificate and all that
 	- my household got into an es-cue-ell vs sequel argument (I say S Q L) before I even knew that was a thing and then we hit Wikipedia
 	- I enjoy the reason it's historically referred to as "Sequel".
 I still say SQL.
 		- So how do *you* say it?
 - Python 📚 currently learning
-- nothing else well.
-JavaScript's my next one to *study*.
+- JavaScript's my ~~next one~~ *oops apparently I'm at least teaching myself JS at a basic level because I got too interested in integrating Spotify in a new way and now I have a slow-burning project idea*
-	- Tho technically since I'm using the Obsidian Dataview plugin, and some others, I'm getting a crashcourse in Javascript here and there
+	- Tho *tech*nically since I'm using the Obsidian Dataview plugin, and some others, I'm getting a crashcourse in Javascript here and there
 		- (and also DQL and whatever other -QLs people choose to use; plus some Handlebar/Moustache/etc.
-		- SQL made adapting to queries pretty easy: do recommend)
+		- SQL made adapting to all other query languages pretty easy: do recommend)

-#### uh, spoken?
-- (in which I'm being silly)
+#### uh, spoken?  (in which I'm being silly)
 - ASL 📚 currently learning
 	- and would love love love anyone to sign with!
+HMU!
 - English ✔ born into this bizarre language
-- Spanish ❓ in the exact way mentioned above
+- Spanish ❓ in the exact way mentioned in the CSS section
 	- somehow, I managed to translate *Don Quixote* into English in HS but can't have a fluent conversation?!
 	- I can eavesdrop pretty accurately though so maybe it's just confidence
 - French ❓ more recently studied and therefore slightly better pronounced, but with a smaller vocabulary